UFFeScience/Flower-PROV/README.md

 ##  🐳 Running an Example in a Docker Environment  🐳

-We provide a pre-built Docker image that includes the DfAnalyzer, the python library and the provenance database (MonetDB):
+We provide a pre-built Docker image that includes the DfAnalyzer provenance library, the Python library, and the provenance database (MonetDB):

 ```bash
 docker pull nymeria0042/dfanalyzer
 ```

-We also provide a `docker-compose.yaml` that we'll use to launch our containers.
+We also provide a `docker-compose.yaml` that we will use to launch our containers.

 This guide demonstrates how to run a Flower-PROV container using the CIFAR-10 dataset.
 We begin by splitting the dataset in a balanced manner using the `dataset-splitter` component.